tcarlile/eBird-Targets/README.md

 - ```taxsort = ``` The column header in the taxonomy csv file that specifies the taxonomic sort order (e.g. ```sort v2024```)
 - ```speccol = ``` The column header in the taxonomy csv file that specifies the species name (e.g. ```English name```)

 An example hotspots file from my Costa Rica trip.
 Each hotspot ID should be on its own line.
 The  top to bottom order of hotspots specifies the left to right order of columns in the output spreadsheet.
-I typically used column ordering to group hotspots in some way that makes sense for the trip.
+I used colum ordering to organize in some way that makes sense for the trip.
 The file can have any name that you want, as long as it's specified in the ```ebird.cfg``` file:
 ```
 L2284561
 L447854